72nd Test and Evaluation Squadron

 The 72d Test and Evaluation Squadron is part of the 53d Wing at Eglin Air Force Base, Florida.
-The squadron is geographically separated but operated from Whiteman Air Force Base, Missouri.
+The squadron is geographically separated but is operated from Whiteman Air Force Base, Missouri.
 It conducts testing and evaluation of the B-2 Spirit aircraft.

 Mission

 The B-2 weapon system, which costs $44.6 billion, is tested and evaluated operationally by the squadron.
 The squadron assesses the B-2 weapons system's capability to meet all significant requirements and reports weapon system capabilities.

 The unit provides experienced operations, maintenance, engineering, and analysis personnel who plan and conduct ground and flight tests, and analyze, evaluate, and report on the effectiveness and suitability of B-2 logistics support, tactics and survivability, foreign military exploitation, weapons and mission planning.
 The squadron reports results and conclusions to support DoD acquisition, deployment and employment decisions.

 History

 World War I

 The squadron was formed in Texas in early 1918.
 After a period of training and organization, it departed from New York in the late summer of 1918, arriving in France on 4 September.
 It stayed two weeks at the Air Service Replacement Concentration Barracks, St. Maixent, then transited through Delouze Aerodrome before reaching Colombey-les-Belles Airdrome where it worked for the 1st Air Depot as "Advance Section, Serv. of Supply Air Park Squadron".
 It remained in France after the armistice until June 1919, arriving back in New York and subsequently demobilized in July.